cukiniaa/AGPlib/README.md

 We define the art gallery problem (AGP) as follows: _Given a gallery or a museum find the minimum number of guards/cameras to watch the interior of the gallery._

-A gallery is represented as a simple polygon $P$ without holes and guards as a set of points of $P$.
+A gallery is represented as a simple polygon without holes and guards as a set of points.
 In this library we sovle the AGP for stationary guards that can be placed, both in the vertices of the polygon or in its interior.

 <p align="center">
 <img src="images/couto-60-20-polygon.png" height="200" hspace="20"/> <br>